 Toy Fair 2014: Bandai’s Sprukits Build Up Superman, Batman, ‘Halo’ And More

-SprüKits, like Gundam model kits, will come in a series of tiered scales and require nothing more than a knife or pair of scissors to cut pieces from flash before they’re snapped together.
+SprüKits, like Gundam model kits, will come in a series of tiered scales and require nothing more than a knife or pair of scissors to cut pieces from runners before they're snapped together (you can twist pieces out, but that method has... diminishing returns).
 While they come with decals and other accessories to give them a fully-finished look, customization and decoration is encouraged to make each figure unique.

 Seeing Bandai really go for marketing new model kits in America whisked me away to a time in my youth when finding Japanese action figure model kits for a reasonable price in the Kansas City suburbs was next to impossible... until Toonami started airing various Gundam anime series and the things suddenly appeared at major retailers.
 I even joked to one of the presenters that I felt like I needed to set my TiVo to record Gundam Wing (he humored me, bless him).
 I'm especially pleased that Bandai America's got "Designed in Japan" right on the box, giving credit to its toy tradition overseas.
 It'll be really interesting to see how these perform when they arrive at retail and online later this year.

 You can see all of Bandai's upcoming SprüKits below.

 Bandai Toy Fair Booth SprüKits LBX Achilles Instruction Poster

 SprüKits LBX Hunter, Achilles, Dark Holy Knights Emporor and Deqoo Figures (Level 2)

 Bandai Toy Fair Booth SprüKits LBX Custom Weapon Sample